 Psychologist John Bowlby was the first to coin the term.
 His work in the late 60s established the precedent that childhood development depended heavily upon a child's ability to form a strong relationship with "at least one primary caregiver".
 Generally speaking, this is one of the parents.

 Bowlby's studies in childhood development and "temperament" led him to the conclusion that a strong attachment to a caregiver provides a necessary sense of security and foundation.
 Without such a relationship in place, Bowlby found that a great deal of developmental energy is expended in the search for stability and security.
 In general, those without such attachments are fearful and are less willing to seek out and learn from new experiences.
-By contrast, a child with a strong attachment to a parent knows that they have "back-up" so to speak, and thusly tend to be more adventurous and eager to have new experiences (which are vital to learning and development, obviously).
+By contrast, a child with a strong attachment to a parent knows that they have "back-up" so to speak, and thusly tend to be more adventurous and eager to have new experiences (which are of course vital to learning and development).

 There is some basis in observational psychology here.
 The baby who is attached strongly to a caregiver has several of his or her most immediate needs met and accounted for.
 Consequently, they are able to spend a great deal more time observing and interacting with their environments.
 Thusly, their development is facilitated.

 For Bowlby, the role of the parent as caregiver grows over time to meet the particular needs of the attached child.
 Early on, that role is to be attached to and provide constant support and security during the formative years.
-Later, that role is to be available as the child needs periodic help during their excursions into the outside world.
+Later, that role is to be available as the child needs periodic help during their excursions into the outside world.1

 Mary Ainsworth would develop many of the ideas set forth by Bowlby in her studies.
 In particular, she identified the existence of what she calls "attachment behavior", examples of behavior that are demonstrated by insecure children in hopes of establishing or re-establishing an attachment to a presently absent caregiver.
 Since this behavior occurs uniformly in children, it is a compelling argument for the existence of "innate" or instinctual behavior in the human animal.